BII-Lab/Yeti-Project/doc/Yeti-DM-Sync.md

 To change the KSK and ZSK, the logic is:

-1. Make a directory named "{ksk,zsk}-YYYYMMDD##", where YYYYMMDD is the current date and ## is a number, starting with 00.
+1. Make a directory named "YYYYMMDD##", where YYYYMMDD is the current date and ## is a number, starting with 00.
 2. Put all of the desired KSK or ZSK files into the new directory.
 3. Create `iana-start-serial.txt`